Introduction

 30 Credit Points

-This course offers students the opportunity to explore in depth a period of church history from the patristic to the reformation period.
-It will critically analyse the contexts, causes, key figures and sources, and the resultant trajectories of particular historical ecclesiastical phenomena.
+This course offers students the opportunity to explore in depth important thinkers and locales in early Christianity.
+It will critically analyse the contexts, settings, causes, key figures and sources, and the resultant trajectories of particular historical ecclesiastical phenomena.
 Of note, alongside this will be the theological concerns at stake and the influence of given movements on wider Christian thought and practice.

 -